 On June 5, 2017, we announced the closing of an approximate \$18 million supply contract with Broad-Ocean to support the expected deployment of 400 FCveloCity® fuel cell engines integrated into clean energy buses and trucks in key Chinese cities.
 This announcement, together with an approximate \$11 million transaction announced on April 6, 2017 for the planned deployment of 200 FCveloCity® fuel cell engines, means that Ballard is supporting Broad-Ocean through the expected deployment of 600 fuel cell engines having a total value of approximately \$29 million.
 All 600 fuel cell engines and related components were delivered by Ballard in 2017.
-Revenue earned from these agreements (nil million in the first quarter of 2018; nil million in the first quarter of 2017; \$28.7 million in fiscal 2017), which are complete, is recorded as Heavy-Duty Motive revenues.
+Revenue earned from these agreements (nil million in the first half of 2018; \$0.8 million in the second quarter and first half of 2017; \$28.7 million in fiscal 2017), which are complete, is recorded as Heavy-Duty Motive revenues.

-On April 6, 2017, we also announced the closing of a transaction (the "Broad-Ocean" Program") previously announced on February 16, 2017, relating to technology transfer, licensing and supply arrangements with Broad-Ocean for the assembly and sale of FCveloCity® 30-kilowatt (kW) and 85kW fuel cell engines in China and received an initial payment of \$3.6 million.
+On April 6, 2017, we also announced the closing of a transaction (the "Broad-Ocean Program") previously announced on February 16, 2017, relating to technology transfer, licensing and supply arrangements with Broad-Ocean for the assembly and sale of FCveloCity® 30-kilowatt (kW) and 85kW fuel cell engines in China and received an initial payment of \$3.6 million.
 Under the Broad-Ocean Program, Broad-Ocean can manufacture fuel cell modules in three strategic regions in China, including Shanghai.
 The Broad-Ocean Program and future amounts payable to Ballard are dependent on the attainment of certain commissioning milestones by Broad-Ocean.
 If fully met, the Broad-Ocean Program has an estimated value of up to approximately \$25 million in revenue to Ballard over the initial 5year term, including approximately \$12 million in Technology Solutions revenue plus future royalties and the supply of test equipment.
 In each of the three assembly operation locations, Broad-Ocean will also need to engage with local governments as well as with bus and commercial vehicle OEMs for deployment of fuel cell buses and commercial vehicles incorporating Ballard-designed modules manufactured by Broad-Ocean.
 Ballard will have the exclusive right to purchase fuel cell engines from any of the Broad-Ocean manufacturing operations for sale outside China.
 Each Ballard-designed fuel cell engine assembled by Broad-Ocean is required to utilize FCvelocity®-9SSL fuel cell stacks.
-Stack supply is expected to be transferred to Synergy Ballard JVCo whereas Ballard will be the exclusive supplier of MEAs for stacks manufactured by Synergy Ballard JVCo.
-Revenue earned from these Broad-Ocean technology transfer agreements (\$0.2 million in the first quarter of 2018; nil million in the first quarter of 2017; \$2.0 million in fiscal 2017) is recorded as Technology Solutions revenues.
+Stack supply is expected to be transferred to Synergy Ballard JVCo and Ballard will be the exclusive supplier of MEAs for stacks manufactured by Synergy Ballard JVCo.
+Revenue earned from these Broad-Ocean technology transfer agreements (\$0.2 million in the second quarter of 2018; \$0.5 million in the first half of 2018; \$0.3 million in the second quarter and first half of 2017; \$2.0 million in fiscal 2017) is recorded as Technology Solutions revenues.